pblack/docs/content/developing-with-jekyll/environments.md

 ---

-They are three unique developer environments when working with a Hugo site in Forestry:
+They are three unique developer environments when working with a Jekyll site in Forestry:

 * **Local environment** this is your local development environment on your own machine.
 See [Local Development](/docs/developing-with-jekyll/local-development) for more info.